How Memory Impacts Math Learning in Kids

 Memory Changes by Age

-Studies reveal a clear pattern in how children rely on different types of memory as they grow.
+There’s a clear pattern in how children rely on different types of memory as they grow.
 Between the ages of 6 and 7, visuospatial working memory becomes essential for tackling more complex math problems.
 By ages 7 to 8, verbal short-term memory takes on a larger role in supporting formal math learning [2].

 Memory Skills and Math Success